Winchester, Virginia: Transportation

+Highways

 The most prominent highway serving Winchester is Interstate 81, with Winchester located roughly halfway between its northernmost and southernmost ends.
 I-81 extends northeast to southwest, beginning on the New York side of the Thousands Island National Park in Ontario.
 From here, the highway continues through upstate New York into northeastern Pennsylvania, where it passes through central and southern Pennsylvania into western Maryland.
 From here, it passes through a small portion of eastern West Virginia, all of Virginia, from Winchester, Virginia's northernmost city, through central and southern Virginia.
 After Virginia, the highway finally passes through the short border with eastern Tennessee.
 The highway terminates shortly after this.

 Other highways passing through Winchester include U.S. Route 11, U.S. Route 17, U.S. Route 50 and U.S. Route 522.
 These four highways follow city streets through downtown Winchester, with U.S. Route 17 coming to its northern terminus.
 Virginia State Route 7 also serves Winchester, terminating in downtown.
 Virginia State Route 37 bypasses the city to the west.

-Winchester Transit provides weekday transit for the city of Winchester.
+Public transportation

+Winchester is served with on-demand transit and two fixed bus routes.

+The Potomac Valley Transit Authority serves Winchester's Trex complex and other destinations with routes 102, 103, 201, 202, and 203.

+Airports

 Winchester Regional Airport provides general aviation and air taxi service to the area.